-The BaseCam SimpleBGC 32-bit controller is used for the construction of high quality 3-axis camera stabilizing systems.
+The BaseCam SimpleBGC 32-bit controller is used for the construction of high-quality 3-axis camera stabilizing systems.
 This board is deployed in handheld and

-This version of the controller (and the new Tiny 32-bit board) is our new direction in the development of the stabilizing solutions.
-It replaces the previous 8-bit version of the SimpleBGC controller keeping 100% backward compatibility for users replacing an older controller with this one who need all of the functionality of the old controller to be the same in the new controller (in order to fit into the existing system with a minimum of effort).
-In addition the management software is backward compatible, so it is possible (or likely) that users of older 8-bit controllers are using the newest version of the management software.
+This version of the controller (and the new Tiny 32-bit board) is our new direction in the development of stabilizing solutions.
+It replaces the previous 8-bit version of the SimpleBGC controller keeping 100% backward compatibility for users replacing an older controller with this one who needs all of the functionality of the old controller to be the same in the new controller (in order to fit into the existing system with a minimum of effort).
+In addition, the management software is backward compatible, so it is possible (or likely) that users of older 8-bit controllers are using the newest version of the management software.

 For bulk orders please contact us at email@example.com

 - Possibility to manage the system on different platforms

 - Desktop systems: Windows, macOS, Linux.
 The firmware of the controller is user-upgradeable (through the GUI).

 - Smartphones: Android and some control from 3rd party vendors for Apple's iOS and iPadOS products (iPhone and iPad).

 - Open Serial API